kennydude/backbone-superrouter/README.md

 ##### obj.run(fragment, options)

 This is called to run the route if it matched.
-This function will need to parse the fragment of any url parameters, deal with the options hash (defaults to putting in `this.options`) and then call the `obj.run(...)` function.
+This function will need to parse the fragment of any url and query parameters, deal with the options hash (defaults to putting in `this.options`) and then call the `obj.run(...)` function.

+##### obj.initialize()

+Create the route.
+By default this constructs the regex used to match with

 #### Route.extend(objs)